Featured Image

 Fortunately, WordPress offers a very flexible set of programming tools developers can use to solve data management problems.
 WordPress uses a Representational State Transfer (REST) to model and access application data.

 The REST Application Protocol Interface (API) provides developers with URLs that represent posts, pages, taxonomies, and other WordPress data types.
-This is just one of the many APIs that WordPress offers
+This is just one of the many APIs that WordPress offers.

 All of this means it’s possible to create the exact inventory management system you need for your unique products.
 Using JavaScript Object Notation (JSON), you can send and receive data to your WordPress website through the REST API interface.